nic-dgl103/w23-exercise-6/README.md

 * Add a few comments to explain your HTML and CSS code and highlight anything of interest.

 ### Check for errors
-Use the VSCode HTMLHint extension and validate your code to make sure that it is correct(https://validator.w3.org/#validate_by_upload for HTML, https://jigsaw.w3.org/css-validator/ for CSS).
+Use the VSCode HTMLHint extension and validate your code to make sure that it is correct (https://validator.w3.org/#validate_by_upload for HTML, https://jigsaw.w3.org/css-validator/ for CSS).

 ### Submit your work
 1. Commit your changes.
 2. Push your changes to GitHub.
 3. Submit in Brightspace to the "Unit 2 Exercises" assignment and follow the instructions.
+This is your last exercise of the unit:
+    * Grade all three of your exercises and answer the reflection questions.
 4. If you have been using a lab computer on campus, remember to restart the computer.

 ## Deadlines